paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 ## 3. LiteTest Repository Layout

-This chapter shows the layout of the GitHub repository `paulsinclair51/LiteTest` (core files and directories):
+The following shows the layout of the GitHub repository `paulsinclair51/LiteTest` (core files and directories):

 ```text